Full Moon Party: Frequency

-The Full Moon Party takes place every month throughout the year.
-Its attractions include fire skipping ropes, alcohol "buckets", and drugs.
-There is a very wide spectrum of music ranging from trance, to drum and bass, to reggae.
-The party takes place in many clubs along the Hat Rin beach.
-The Full Moon Party in October 2017, and all other parties and music activities on Koh Pha-ngan, was canceled in respect for the cremation ceremony for the late king Bhumibol Adulyadej, 25 to 29 October.
+The monthly Full Moon Party takes place on the night of the full moon, or one night earlier or later, if there is a significant religious holiday on the night of the full moon.
+It involves a wide spectrum of music, ranging from trance, to drum and bass, to reggae, with events taking place in various clubs along Hat Rin beach.

+The October 2017 event and all other parties and music activities on Ko Pha-ngan was canceled out of respect for the cremation ceremony of the late king Bhumibol Adulyadej.

 Safety issues

 Although drugs are consumed by many partygoers, drug laws are strict and police enforcement is stepped up during the parties.
 There are undercover police on patrol and even the drug dealers themselves may report drug users to police.
-In recent years, there has been an increasing number of assaults and robberies at the party and in bars in the surrounding area, leading the British government to officially warn tourists to exercise caution at Full Moon Parties.
+In recent years, there has been a number of assaults and robberies at the party and in bars in the surrounding area, leading the British government to officially warn tourists to exercise caution at Full Moon Parties.
 Break-ins at hotel bungalows while partygoers are away from their rooms sometimes occur as well.

-On New Year's Eve 2012, British tourist Stephen Ashton was killed by a stray bullet.